lukaskronus/some-notes/orangepi-r1-spi-boot.md

 ## System on USB

 You can flash armbian directly to your USB with Balena Etcher.
 Then, plug your USB to the board.
-The board will load u-boot from SPI flash, then load `boot.scr` from USB
+The board will load u-boot from SPI flash, then load `boot.scr` from USB flash drive.

 ## Troubleshooting

-You can check if the u-boot is written properly to SPI by following commands:
+- You can check if the u-boot is written properly to SPI by following commands:

 ```bash
 >mtd_debug read /dev/mtd0 0 503668 ./current.bin